Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 - 3D CT scans: Detailed bone structure analysis

-- Virtual surgical planning: Computer-guided surgical simulation
+- Virtual surgical planning (VSP): Computer-guided surgical simulation

 - Custom surgical guides: Ensuring precise jaw positioning